openkfw/innoverse/README.md

 #### CMS Setup

-- Go to the CMS > Settings > Webhooks > Create a new Webhook
+- Go to the Strapi CMS > Settings > Webhooks > Create a new Webhook
 - Add a meaningful name
 - Add the URL of the push notifications
   - For local development: `http://host.docker.internal:3000/api/hooks/push`